amiryazdani68/eita-bot/README.md

 # eita-bot
-# bot for connect eita and teading viwe
+# bot for connect eita and teading view